< Back to Recommendations

 Recent Progress

-- In 2019, the Legislature passed a law that directed the Washington Department of Fish and Wildlife to adopt rules to increase catch limits for bass, walleye, and channel catfish because they eat young salmon.
+- In 2019, the Legislature passed a law which directed the Washington Department of Fish and Wildlife to adopt rules to increase catch limits for bass, walleye, and channel catfish due to their predation on young salmon.

-- In December 2019, the Washington State Fish and Wildlife Commission directed the Department of Fish and Wildlife to develop rules for management of nonnative game fish statewide and a draft version of the policy went into effect in summer 2020.
-The policy was adopted in December 2021.
+- In December 2019, the Washington State Fish and Wildlife Commission directed the Department of Fish and Wildlife to develop rules for management of nonnative gamefish statewide and a draft version of the policy went into effect in summer 2020.
+The Non-Native Gamefish and Fishery Policy was adopted in December 2021.

 More details may be found in the progress reports in the resources library.